 How to get a license as a gambling operator in DACH

-Receiving a license as a gambling operator in DACH can be challenging.
+Receiving a license as a gambling operator in DACH can be challenging contrary to getting a gaming license in Malta, Gibraltar and other markets.
 There are many requirements, and each country has its own specific rules which must be followed.
 In Germany, this includes following new Glücksspielvertrag regulations, which includes things like limiting monthly deposits of players, limiting activity on virtual slot machines, following KYC requirements, and more.

 Things are a bit more complex in Switzerland.
 In order to receive a license for a casino, operators must follow regulations set out by the Swiss Federal Gaming Board.
 Additionally, an active land-based casino license is required to open an online casino.
 When it comes to betting, operators need to follow regulations set out by the Swiss Gambling Supervisory Authority, however, only two companies currently have a license.